R2Northstar/NorthstarWiki/docs/installing-northstar/using-northstar/playing-on-linux.md

 # Playing on Linux 🐧

-Linux is not officially supported currently.
-However, you can get it working through Proton or Wine by following this guide.
+Northstar is officially supported on Linux, it uses compatibility layers like Proton or Wine to launch the game on POSIX systems.

-> Please read this section on [common issues with Origin](https://github.com/lutris/docs/blob/master/Origin.md) before proceding.

 ## Installing